ersheff/IMS322-Docs/docs/js/objects.md

 const miamiOh = {
   type: "Public", // type is key, "Public" is value
   established: 1809, // established is key, 1809 is value
-  location: "Oxford, OH" // location is key, "Oxford, OH" is value };
+  location: "Oxford, OH", // location is key, "Oxford, OH" is value };
 ```